Home> Countries> Australia> New Zealand

 *the original people of New Zealand

-The flag of New Zealand was adopted in 1902.
+The flag of New Zealand was adopted on 24 March 1902.

 It is also known as the New Zealand Ensign, and it is based on the British maritime Blue Ensign.

-The background is a blue field with the Union Jack in the
+The design of the flag features a blue background with a Union Jack in the canton.

 The Union Jack represents the close relationship between New Zealand and the United Kingdom, as well as New Zealand’s past as a colony of Great Britain.